xfuflo101/goontime/README.md

 	defer onTimeQueue.Shutdown()

 	onTimeChan := got.CreateOnTimeQueueChannel(ctx, &wg, onTimeQueue)
-	// this channel will close writer by ctx cancel
+	// this channel will be closed by writer on ctx cancel

 	start := time.Now()